-Causes of Gaucher Disease and Rationale for Use of AT2101
+Causes of Gaucher Disease and Rationale for Use of Plicera

-Gaucher disease is a lysosomal storage disorder resulting from a deficiency in a key enzyme, $\beta$ -glucocerebrosidase, or GCase.
+Gaucher disease is a lysosomal storage disorder resulting from a deficiency in the enzyme, -glucocerebrosidase, or GCase.
+Signs and symptoms can be severe and debilitating, including an enlarged liver and spleen, abnormally low levels of red blood cells and platelets, and skeletal complications.
+In some forms of the disease there is also significant impairment of the central nervous system.
 The deficiency of GCase in Gaucher patients is caused by inherited genetic mutations.
-Certain of these mutations cause changes in the amino acid sequence of GCase that may result in the production of GCase with reduced stability that does not achieve its correct three-dimensional shape.
-Although misfolded GCase retains the potential for some level of biological activity, the cell's quality control mechanisms recognize and retain misfolded GCase in the ER until it is ultimately moved to another part of the cell for degradation and elimination.
+Certain of these mutations cause changes in the amino acid sequence of GCase that may result in the production of GCase with reduced stability that does not fold into its correct three-dimensional shape.
+Although GCase produced in patient cells often retains the potential for some level of biological activity, the cell's quality control mechanisms recognize and retain misfolded GCase in the ER until it is ultimately moved to another part of the cell for degradation and elimination.
 Consequently, little or no GCase moves to the lysosome, where it normally breaks down its substrate, a complex lipid called glucocerebroside.
 This leads to accumulation of glucocerebroside in cells, which is believed to result in the clinical manifestations of Gaucher disease.
 In addition, the accumulation of the misfolded GCase enzyme in the ER may lead to cellular stress and inflammatory-like responses, which may contribute to cellular dysfunction and disease.
-Symptoms can be severe and debilitating, including an enlarged liver and spleen, low levels of red blood cells and platelets, bone pain and fractures.
-In addition, some patients experience impairment of the lungs and the central nervous system.

-AT2101 is designed to act as a pharmacological chaperone for GCase by selectively binding to the enzyme, which increases the stability of the enzyme and helps it fold into its correct three-dimensional shape.
+Plicera is designed to act as a pharmacological chaperone for GCase by selectively binding to the enzyme, which increases the stability of the enzyme and helps it fold into its correct three-dimensional shape.
 This stabilization of GCase allows the cell's quality control mechanisms to recognize the enzyme as properly folded so that trafficking of the enzyme to the lysosome is increased, enabling it to carry out its intended biological function, the metabolism of glucocerebroside.
-As a result of restoring proper trafficking of GCase from the ER to the lysosome, AT2101 reduces the accumulation of misfolded GCase in the ER, which may alleviate cellular stress and inflammatory-like responses that may be contributing factors in Gaucher disease.
+As a result of restoring proper trafficking of GCase from the ER to lysosomes, Plicera reduces the accumulation of misfolded GCase in the ER, which may alleviate cellular stress and inflammatory-like responses that may be contributing factors in Gaucher disease.

-Because AT2101 works by increasing the activity of a patient's naturally produced GCase, those Gaucher disease patients with a missense mutation or other genetic mutation that results in production of GCase that is less stable but with some residual enzyme activity are the ones most likely to respond to treatment with AT2101.
+Because Plicera increases the cellular levels of a patient's naturally produced GCase, those Gaucher disease patients with a missense mutation or other genetic mutation that results in production of GCase that is less stable but with some residual enzyme activity are the ones most likely to respond to treatment with Plicera.
 We estimate that the substantial majority of patients with Gaucher disease may respond to pharmacological chaperone therapy.
-Patients with genetic mutations leading to a partially made GCase enzyme or GCase enzyme with an irreversible loss of activity are less likely to respond to treatment with AT2101.
+Patients with genetic mutations leading to a partially made GCase enzyme or GCase enzyme with an irreversible loss of activity are less likely to respond to treatment with Plicera.